Losilof39/glDoom/README.md

 * Resolution option not working
 * Only the legacy renderer works (for now!)
 * Multiple errors when switching to OpenGL core profile
+* When compiling SDL3 on MSVC the dll linkage doesn't work

 ### TO-DO List
 I am planning for this port, the following (in order of priority)